 Contingencies.
 From time to time, third parties assert patent infringement claims against the Company in the form of letters, lawsuits, and other forms of communication.
-Currently, the Company or its acquired subsidiaries are engaged in several lawsuits regarding patent issues and have been notified of a number of other potential patent disputes.
+Currently, the Company or its subsidiaries are engaged in several lawsuits regarding patent issues and have been notified of a number of other potential patent disputes.

-In addition, from time to time the Company is subject to other legal proceedings and claims in the ordinary course of business, including claims of alleged infringement of trademarks, copyrights and other intellectual property rights, and a variety of claims arising in connection with its email, message boards, auction sites, shopping services, and other communications and community features, such as claims alleging defamation or invasion of privacy.
+In addition, from time to time the Company and its subsidiaries are subject to other legal proceedings and claims in the ordinary course of business, including claims of alleged infringement of trademarks, copyrights and other intellectual property rights, and a variety of claims arising in connection with its commercial search, email, message boards, auction sites, shopping services, and other communications and community features, such as claims alleging defamation or invasion of privacy.

 The Company does not believe, based on current knowledge, that any of the foregoing legal proceedings or claims are likely to have a material adverse effect on its financial position, results of operations or cash flows.
 However, the Company may incur substantial expenses in defending against third party claims.
-In the event of a determination adverse to Yahoo! or its subsidiaries, the Company may incur substantial monetary liability, and be required to change its business practices.
+In the event of a determination adverse to the Company or its subsidiaries, the Company may incur substantial monetary liability, and be required to change its business practices.
 Either of these could have a material adverse effect on the Company's financial position, results of operations or cash flows.

-On May 24, 2001, Arista Records, Inc., Bad Boy Records, BMG Music d/b/a The RCA Records Label, Capitol Records, Inc., Virgin Records America, Inc., Sony Music Entertainment Inc., UMG Recordings, Inc., Interscope Records, Motown Record Company, L.P., and Zomba Recording Corporation filed a lawsuit alleging copyright infringement against LAUNCH Media, Inc. ("LAUNCH") in the United States District Court for the Southern District of New York.
+On May 24, 2001, Arista Records, Inc., Bad Boy Records, BMG Music d/b/a The RCA Records Label, Capitol Records, Inc., Virgin Records America, Inc., Sony Music Entertainment Inc., UMG Recordings, Inc., Interscope Records, Motown Record Company, L.P., and Zomba Recording Corporation filed a lawsuit alleging copyright infringement against LAUNCH Media, Inc. ("LAUNCH") in the United States District Court for the Southern

+District of New York.
 After the lawsuit was commenced, the Company entered into an agreement to acquire LAUNCH.
 In June 2001, LAUNCH settled the LAUNCH litigation as to UMG Recordings, Inc. The Company's acquisition of LAUNCH closed in August 2001, and since that time LAUNCH has been a wholly owned subsidiary of the Company.
 The plaintiffs allege, among other things, that the consumer-influenced portion of LAUNCH's LAUNCHcast service is "interactive" within the meaning of Section 114 of the Copyright Act and therefore does not qualify for the compulsory license provided for by the Copyright Act.
 The Complaint seeks declaratory and injunctive relief and damages for the alleged infringement.
 The Company and LAUNCH do not believe that LAUNCH has infringed any rights of plaintiffs and intend to vigorously contest the lawsuit.
 The lawsuit is still in the preliminary, discovery phase and the Company does not believe it is feasible to predict or determine the outcome or resolution of the LAUNCH litigation.
 The range of possible resolutions of the LAUNCH litigation could include judgments against the Company or settlements that could require substantial payments by the Company, which could have a material adverse impact on the Company's financial position, results of operations or cash flows.
 An estimate of the potential loss, if any, or range of loss that could arise from the LAUNCH litigation cannot be made at this time.
-In January 2003, LAUNCH settled the LAUNCH litigation as to Sony Music Entertainment, Inc.
+In January 2003, LAUNCH settled the LAUNCH litigation as to Sony Music Entertainment, Inc. In October 2003, LAUNCH settled the litigation as to Capitol Records, Inc. and Virgin Records America, Inc. Accordingly, BMG Music d/b/a The RCA Records Label is the sole remaining plaintiff in this proceeding as of October 2003.

-Note 11-Subsequent Event
+Note 12-Subsequent Event